 Get in touch with a Trip Designer to begin planning your perfect vacation.REQUEST A QUOTE

 Day by Day

-Enjoy a farewell breakfast at the hotel and au revoir in Trémolat.
+Enjoy a farewell breakfast at the hotel and au revoir at Libourne train station.

-This hotel is a 14thC old stone building set in a prime location, right in the heart of St-Emilion.
-The Hostellerie de Plaisance features a highly rated gastronomic restaurant and a gorgeous terrace overlooking the old town of St-Emilion.
+This hotel is a 14thC old stone building set in a prime location, right in the heart of St-Émilion.
+The highlights of this stay include a highly rated gastronomic restaurant and a gorgeous terrace overlooking the old town of St-Émilion.
 Its warm and friendly atmosphere, paired with an ambience both chic and tranquil, makes this hotel the ultimate in relaxation.
-View hotel website »

 Le Vieux Logis, Tremolat

-This trip is rated Moderate.
-Our average bike ride is 53 km (33 mi.), with the option one day to do a 105 km (65 mi.)
-Century Ride.
-Our first three days let you warm up your legs, as the topography is flat or very gently rolling.
-Later in the trip, the Dordogne’s terrain means that each day involves a few challenging hills—but the climbs and descents are either short or gradual.
+Our average bike ride is 53 km, with the option one day to do a 102 km Century Ride.
+Our ride in the Entre Deux Mers lets you warm up your legs, as the topography is flat or very gently rolling.
+The Dordogne’s terrain means that each day involves a few challenging hills—but the climbs and descents are either short or gradual, ranging between 163m and 889m.
 Most roads are very quiet, with a few busier sections in towns.
-Vineyard and coastal scenery dominate in Bordeaux, in contrast to forest, castles and farmland in the Dordogne Valley.

-- All breakfasts, three lunches and all dinners, including wine
+- All breakfasts, four lunches and four dinners, including wine

 - Services of B&R guide(s) and support van